-STAT 105: Introduction to Statistics is intended for social, environmental science and business students and others who would benefit from a one-term statistics course.
-General themes include descriptive statistics, probability, probability and sample distributions, confidence intervals and hypothesis testing.
+Intended for social, environmental science and business students and others who would benefit from a one-term statistics course.
+General themes include descriptive statistics, probability and sample distributions, confidence intervals and hypothesis testing.

-Pre-requisites: Foundations of Math 12 or Pre-calculus 11 or equivalent, with a grade of "C+" or better, or written permission of the Instructor and School Chair.
+Prerequisites: Foundations of Math 12 or Pre-calculus 11 or equivalent, with a grade of "C+" or higher.
+Course Credit: 3

-This course provides an introduction to statistical methods intended for students of Engineering or the Sciences.
+This course provides an introduction to statistical methods intended for students of engineering or the sciences.
 Descriptive statistics, probability and inferential statistics are covered at a level appropriate for students with some calculus background.
 The students will learn to calculate confidence intervals and perform hypothesis testing for experiments involving one and two samples.
 Linear regression and correlation may be introduced if time permits.